Miou-zora/Zix/README.md

 Zix is a spline visualizer written in zig that use Raylib for rendering and Nix for dev-env.

+I will try to implement these functions:
+- :white_check_mark: Bézier
+- :triangular_flag_on_post: Hermite
+- :pencil2: Catmull-Rom
+- :triangular_flag_on_post: B-Spline
+- :triangular_flag_on_post: Linear

 ## :bookmark_tabs: <samp>Requirements</samp>

 - :cherry_blossom: [Nix](https://nixos.org/download.html)